Bronislawa Wajs ("Papusza")

 She learned how to read and write by stealing

-chickens and trading their corpses for reading lessons and books!
+chickens and trading their corpses for books and lessons!
 In

 the summer of 1949, Jerzy Ficowski heard Papusza performing her